WGS84 (World Geodetic System of 1984)

 Height values are usually based on geoide reference surfaces.
 One such surface is the mean sea level (MSL), described best as a surface exhibiting a constant gravity at all points.
 In most countries, this surface (MSL) serves as a zero-point for height indications.

 The WGS84 reference model described in the previous chapter only specifies the radius “R” from the ellipsoid’s center.
 The difference between the ellipsoid and MSL is termed “Undulation” and is generally < 100 m across Europe.
-This undulation is calculated by most receivers locally or listed internally in a chart.
+This undulation is calculated by most receivers locally or listed internally in a chart, both based on the EGM96.
 The ADMA indicates the height in MSL.